acastrofarias/web102_prework/README.md

 ## Notes

 The biggest challenge I faced when making this website was going through all the resources and documentation in order to figure out the proper syntax for my javascript code.
-Syntax errors are easy for me to miss, so I spent most of the time I was programming looking for them.
+Most of the time I spent debugging was looking for syntax erros.

 ## License